 We really don’t support singles in our world, even though “singles now outnumber married people in America.”
 Often, single ladies are asked, “when are you going to get married?”
 Divorcees are often asked, “when are you going to start dating again?” (sometimes while hinting they know this guy) – long before she and her kids have healed and are whole again.

-(Just a piece of divorce knowledge: it usually takes 1 year for each 3 years of marriage for someone – female or male – to fully heal from their divorce and become whole and healthy.)
+Just a piece of divorce knowledge: it usually takes 1 year for every 3 years of marriage for someone – female or male – to fully heal from their divorce and become whole and healthy.

 Because no person is capable of “completing” you.
 That’s just a line that is made up for dramatization, in movies.